About Me

 Cosmic Tours

 The UCSD Cosmic Tours are short planetarium shows given on a portable planetarium for K-12 schools and other outreach events.
 In the shows, spectators can travel across the Solar System and beyond to learn more about our Universe.
-I currently volunteer for Cosmic Tours.

 Young Scientists Club